pcabram/structured-ocr-periodicals/README.md

 ### Notebooks workflow

 **01a.
 Extraction** (`notebooks/01a_extraction.ipynb`)

-Extract pages from a PDF using a single schema variant.
-Start here to understand the basic extraction process.
+Extract pages from PDFs using configurable schema variants.
+This notebook demonstrates the complete extraction pipeline, including:
+- Single-page and batch extraction
+- Multiple schema variant support
+- Configurable model and prompt settings
+- Output validation and statistics

+Start here to understand the extraction process and generate predictions for evaluation.

 **01b.
 Gold Standard Creation** (`notebooks/01b_gold_standard_creation.ipynb`)

 Interactive workflow for creating manual annotations.
-Shows how the reference corpus was built, thanks to a pre-annotation from the VLM output.
+Shows how the reference corpus was built, using VLM output as pre-annotation and human manual correction.

 **01c.
-Extraction Evaluation** (`notebooks/01c_extraction_evaluation.ipynb`)
+Comprehensive Evaluation** (`notebooks/01c_evaluation.ipynb`)
-Evaluate extraction quality on a single schema.
-Detailed metrics across all 5 dimensions (structure, text, classification, metadata, continuations).

-**01d.
-Comparative Evaluation** (`notebooks/01d_comparative_evaluation.ipynb`)
-Compare two schema variants side-by-side.
-Useful for understanding trade-offs.

-**01e.
-Multi-Schema Extraction** (`notebooks/01e_multi_schema_extraction.ipynb`)
-Batch extract PDFs using multiple schema variants.
-Generates predictions for comparative analysis.

-**01f.
-Multi-Schema Comparative Evaluation** (`notebooks/01f_multi_schema_comparative_evaluation.ipynb`)
+Complete evaluation framework with multi-dimensional metrics and comparative analysis:

+- **Single-schema evaluation**: Detailed assessment across all 5 dimensions (structure detection, text quality, classification accuracy, metadata extraction, continuation tracking)
+- **Comparative evaluation**: Side-by-side comparison of different extraction systems (e.g., Mistral VLM vs BnF OCR baseline)
-Aggregate analysis across all schema variants.
-Produces rankings and identifies optimal schema for different use cases.
+- **Multi-schema evaluation**: Aggregate analysis across schema variants to identify optimal configurations for different use cases
+- **Word and character coverage**: Bag-of-words metrics with multiple normalization strategies

 ### Recommended first steps

+1. Review `docs/ontology.md` to understand the data model and schema structure.
-1. Open `01a_extraction.ipynb` and run it to extract a test PDF.
+2. Open `01a_extraction.ipynb` and run it to extract a test PDF with your chosen schema variant.
-2. Examine the generated JSON output in `data/predictions/`.
+3. Examine the generated JSON output in `data/predictions/`.
-3. Open `01c_extraction_evaluation.ipynb` to see evaluation metrics.
+4. Open `01c_evaluation.ipynb` to see comprehensive evaluation metrics and comparative analysis.
-4. Review `docs/ontology.md` to understand the data model.

 ## Data Model